Skip to content

 Page view

-• Pin an entry in the side panel: Click on the push-pin icon at the top of an entry in the side panel or double-click on the title at the top.
+• Pin an entry in the side panel: Hover over the top of the entry, click on the push-pin icon at the top of an entry in the side panel.

-• Close an entry in the side panel: Click on the "x" at the top right of an entry in the side panel.
+• Close an entry in the side panel: Hover over the top of the entry, click on the "x" at the top right of an entry in the side panel.

 • Directly open a newly created content in the side panel: Simply hold shift when creating new content.